-Fluorochemicals are used in water-repellent finishes and waterproof membranes in outdoor apparel.
-But fluorinated compounds also can be found in a wide variety of consumer goods such as nonstick cookware, paints and coatings, and stain-release treatments for carpet.
-In 2000, the Environmental Protection Agency (EPA) became concerned about data that indicated that fluorochemicals was found in [...]
+Fluorochemicals (PFCs) are used in water-repellent finishes and waterproof outdoor apparel such as coats, bags and shoes.
+But fluorinated compounds also can be found in a variety of consumer goods such as nonstick cookware, paints and coatings, and stain-release treatments for carpet.
+During the 1990ʼs it had become apparent that these materials had spread throughout the [...]

 About MichelleThis author has not yet filled in any details.